moble/quaternion/README.md

 code is going wrong, or have an idea for a new feature that you know how to implement.

-This code is routinely tested on recent versions of both python (2.7, 3.6, and 3.7) and numpy (>=1.13).
+This code is routinely tested on recent versions of both python (3.6 though 3.9) and numpy (>=1.13).
 But the test coverage is not necessarily as complete as it could be, so bugs may certainly be present, especially in the higher-level functions like `mean_rotor_...`.